Inside The Growth Of A Cannabis Media Business: 'It's Like An Onion, This Industry' | Marijuana Business Daily

 The biggest storyline in her opinion, outside of legalization on the federal level, is going to be the adoption of hemp-based products.

 “It is going to be an industry that is bigger than the medical and recreational marijuana businesses,” she said.
 "Hemp has applications from everything from wellness products to natural foods...to industrial hemp can do everything from car plastics to construction.
 You can make concrete material out of it that is much more environmentally friendly.
 It can be used for biofuels.
-It can be used for textiles, the original sales that took the explorers around the world way back in the 1700’s, those were hemp sales, not cotton.”
+It can be used for textiles, the original sails that took the explorers around the world way back in the 1700’s, those were hemp sails, not cotton.”

 And the applications don’t stop there.